etchedjs/etched/README.md

 const account = model({
   set name (value) {
     if (typeof value !== 'string' || !value.length) {
-      throw new ReferenceError('Must be a non-empty string') }
+      throw new TypeError('Must be a non-empty string') }
   },
   set score (value) {
     if (!Number.isSafeInteger(value) || value < 0 || value > 10) {
-      throw new ReferenceError('Must be a valid score') }
+      throw new TypeError('Must be a valid score')
+    }
   }
 })